 Cebu is a very big province here in the Philippines, with one big main island and more than a hundred smaller islands all around.
 That is why it is not surprising that there is a wealth of places to go, sights to see, foods to eat, and delightful noises to make in Cebu.
 But we all do not have the luxury of time to stay there and explore this wonderful province.
-Even one month is not enough.
+Even one month is not enough to cover the entire Cebu province.

 So instead of going to Lantaw Busay for our lunch, we settled with having lunch at the hotel’s restaurant where a buffet spread was already waiting for us– a regular fare at the hotel.